mervick/rhythmbox-telegram/README.md

 The following actions are carried out:

 * Authorization process
-* Retrieving the contact list (necessary to fetch groups and channels)
+* Retrieving the chats list
-* Iterating over all messages in groups and channels selected as "Music Sources" in the plugin settings (only audio files are searched; messages and audio messages are ignored)
+* Iterating over all messages in chats selected as "Music Sources" in the plugin settings (only audio files are searched)
 * Downloading of audio files
 * Getting a public link to a message with an audio file

 No other operations are conducted.

-### TDLib API Methods and Handlers Used
+### Full list of API methods and handlers that the plugin uses:

-The plugin uses only the following methods and handlers:

-* `setTdlibParameters`
+* `setTdlibParameters` - Sets the parameters for TDLib initialization
-* `checkDatabaseEncryptionKey`
+* `checkDatabaseEncryptionKey` - Checks the database encryption key for correctness
-* `getAuthorizationState`
+* `getAuthorizationState` - Gets the current authorization state
-* `setAuthenticationPhoneNumber`
+* `setAuthenticationPhoneNumber` - Sets the phone number of the user and sends an authentication code to the user
-* `checkAuthenticationPassword`
+* `checkAuthenticationPassword` - Checks the 2-step verification password for correctness
-* `checkAuthenticationCode`
+* `checkAuthenticationCode` - Checks the authentication code
+* `getChats` - Gets an ordered list of chats from the beginning of a chat list
-* `loadChats`
+* `loadChats` - Loads more chats from a chat list
-* `getChats`
-* `getChat`
+* `getChat` - Gets information about a chat by its identifier
-* `getMessage`
-* `getChatHistory`
+* `getChatHistory` - Gets messages in a chat
+* `getMessage` - Gets information about a message
-* `downloadFile`
+* `downloadFile` - Downloads a file from the cloud
-* `getMessageLink`
+* `getMessageLink` - Gets an HTTPS link to a message in a chat
-* `updateAuthorizationState`
+* `updateAuthorizationState` - Listens the user authorization state
-* `updateNewChat`
+* `updateNewChat` -  Listens when a chat is loaded or created

-### Caching and Audio File Retrieval
+### Audio Loading and Data Retrieving

+The audio file list is fetched in small batches with a 20-second interval (the first few pages are loaded with a 5-second interval) to stay within API quota limits.
+To ensure a low number of requests, the plugin retrieves the list of files from chats once.
+Once the playlist is completely loaded, the system checks for new messages every 2 minutes.
 The plugin caches information about retrieved audio files.
-The audio file list is initially fetched in small batches to stay within API quota limits.
-If the initial retrieval is incomplete, remaining tracks will be loaded later.
-The plugin automatically fetches new files and continues to load any remaining tracks with intervals of 5-10 minutes, both during initialization and while retrieving new content.
 This approach ensures efficient, quota-compliant, and timely updates of new content.

-## Data Storage

-We strive to protect your data by implementing various security measures.

 ### Authentication Data